nexendrie/nexendrie/INSTALL.md

 Database
 --------
 The game needs a database to store its data.
 We use nextras/orm with nextras/dbal to access it which currently supports only MySQL/MariaDB and PostgreSQL.
-Before you can run the game for first time, you have to create tables and fill the with at least basic data.
-For now, you have to do everything by yourself.
-See the entites to get an idea about tables definitions or files in folder app/sqls for actual queries for MySql/MariaDB.
+Before you can run the game for first time, you have to create tables and fill them with at least basic data.
+Folder app/sqls contains all needed queries for both MySQL/MariaDB and PostreSQL.

 After that, do not forget to write access data (name of database, username and password) to file app/config/local.neon so the game will know where to look for data.